Lukylix/Chrolog/README.md

 - **No Parsing**:
   Your inputs are tracked without content parsing, preserving the privacy of your keystrokes and mouse movements.

-# :bug: Known Issues :

-- ### Linux Tray Restoration :
-  - **Description:** The tray fails to restore when launched from a terminal on certain Linux distributions.
-  - **Resolution:** The issue is currently under investigation and seems to be related to Electron itself.
-    As a workaround, users can try launching the application directly using a graphical interface.

 # :man_technologist: Development Guidelines